Door Access Reader Installation

 Installation

-Install electric door strike in the door frame
+1. Install electric door strike in the door frame.

-If you receive a different connector with your door strike, that doesn't have a mating connector that matches our reader's harness, you can spice our harness directly into the door strike's 12VDC harness, like in the picture below:
+If you receive a different connector with your door strike, that doesn't have a mating connector that matches our reader's wiring harness, you can spice the door reader's wiring harness directly into the door strike's 12VDC harness, like in the picture below:

-Activate the card reader using the Activation card for the specific store location:
+6. Activate the card reader using the Activation Card for this specific store location (you cannot use activation cards created for other store locations):

 Buying a 12V Electric door strike